 Electronic visit verification is just that—it’s an electronic method for verifying visits and collecting visitation data by care providers when conducting services.
 This technology allows providers to easily record their activities.

 - The time that a visit started and ended

 - The employee or provider conducting the service

 - The location of where the service happened using geolocation

 Our mobile app has inbuilt EVV functionality.
 Information collected by EVV is secure and protected by health policy laws like HIPPA.
 There’s no tracking, and location information is only used at the start and end of a visit.

 Using EVV is quick and easy, especially with the latest version of the iCareManager App.
 You can check-in and out with a simple QR scan using the camera on your mobile device.
 This scans the provider’s badge.
 You can also check-in by using the name search feature.

 Every state is required to implement the EVV system as of January 1, 2019 for anyone providing home care services covered by Medicaid.
 It’s designed to cut down on fraudulent care claims and ensure individuals are receiving the care they’re promised.

 Each state has the liberty to design their own EVV as well as apply their own quality control standards, but the system must always verify the essentials: the service provided, the person receiving the service, the person providing the service, and the date, location, and time of the service.

-While it’s not revolutionary software, EVV solutions are meant to simplify and better manage visitations by providers and prevent abuse in the healthcare system.
+While it’s not revolutionary software, EVV solutions are meant to simplify and better manage visitations by providers and prevent abuse in the Electronic Health Record System.